centic9/poi-benchmark/README.md

 ## Initial URL for looking at results

-For now the results can be looked at directly from the Git repository, for github you can use:
+The results can be looked at directly from the Git repository, for github you can use:

 https://rawgit.com/centic9/poi-benchmark/master/results/results.html

-However this is likely to change with some better deployment setup in the future.

 ## Required software

 You currently need the following to be installed
-* Java 6 or higher
+* Java 8 or higher
 * Apache Ant 1.8.0 or higher

-Make sure to have Apache Ant in the PATH, i.e. typing `ant` on the commandline should work.
+Make sure you have Apache Ant available in the PATH, i.e. typing `ant` on the commandline should work.
 If Apache ant is installed via your Linux distribution, also install the package ´ant-optional´ or ´ant-junit´

 ## Cron-entry to run the job every night